ospray/hdospray/README.md

     <br/>

-# Building HdOSPRay
+# Building OSPRay for Hydra

-HdOSPRay source is available on GitHub at [HdOSPRay](http://github.com/ospray/hdospray).
+OSPRay for Hydra source is available on GitHub at [HdOSPRay](http://github.com/ospray/hdospray).
 The master branch is typically the most stable branch and contains tagged releases.